dafny-lang/rfcs/0003-for-each.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+I propose that leveraging the existing mathematical concepts and syntax is very "Dafny like".

+* Matching `forall` statement advantages:
+  * If someone starts with a forall and then hits the limitation, can easily switch to `foreach`
+  * Natural parallel programming paradigm in the future (if `forall` is made more powerful): `foreach` for sequential, `forall` for parallel

 * Could overload `for LHS in RHS` so we didn't need another keyword
   * Doesn't read quite as well since the RHS won't name individual values like `0 to 10` does
 * Could just define `foreach` for built-in collection types